 An unexpected benefit of the recent disruptive life dramas: more time for TV marathons.
 Turns out all those extra hours spent in hotels and waiting rooms, and separated from the distractions of a fully functional apartment, have translated into extra laptop screenings via Netflix, Amazon, and HBOGo.
 Silver linings, right?

 Behold, the much delayed and improbably resurrected Arrested Development season four!
-I still think my immediate reaction to this one holds: it feels a little like that vivid dream you had about watching Arrested Developments you’ve never seen before, only to evaporate when you awaken.
-Except, you know, they actually exist and you’re actually watching them.
+I still think my immediate reaction to this one holds: it feels a little like that vivid dream you had about watching Arrested Developments you’ve never seen before, only for them to evaporate when you awaken.
+Except, you know, in this case they actually exist and you’re actually watching them.
 I’m pretty sure this season isn’t as laugh-out-loud funny as the originals.
-But in a way it’s also more impressive, a dazzlingly convoluted triumph of wacky, alinear logistics with enough madcap stream-of-consciousness to make Monty Python feel conventional.
+But in a way it’s also more impressive, a dazzlingly convoluted triumph of wacky, nonlinear logistics with enough madcap stream-of-consciousness to make Monty Python feel conventional.
 The entire cast is in fine form, but I have to single out two performers: Jason Bateman, who may be the best straight man in the business right now, and David Cross, who is brilliant, and clearly hasn’t forgotten how to play the inimitable Tobias Funke.
-At times these episodes feel a smidge rusty; I think the padded, commercial-free running times aren’t ideal for comedic timing.
+At times, these episodes feel a smidge rusty; the padded, commercial-free running times aren’t ideal for its comedic timing.
 But the whole is greater than the sum of its parts, here, and ultimately it’s kind of a mindblowing achievement, bizarre and totally riveting.

 Meanwhile, online, Burning Love season three was released hot on the second season’s heels.
 It continues the solidly cast, consistently funny mockery of our worst reality shows, this time in the form of a reunion show bringing back “All-Stars” from previous seasons — including imaginary ones.
 This brings together the deservedly featured Ken Marino and June Diane Raphael, who reprise their spectacularly self-unaware turns as Mark Orlando and Julie Gristlewhite.
 Neither sequel season is quite as sharp as the original, but it’s still great fun and I’d probably keep watching right past the shark-jump if they keep going.

-In a spirit of completism, I finally caught up with the final full season of 24 — season eight.
+In a spirit of completism, I finally caught up with the final full season of 24, season eight.
 Now here’s a show that lasted too long for its own good.
-Season eight starts pretty poorly, and has some absurd twists and truly awful moments — many of them, sadly, belonging to Katee Sackhoff, one of many weird casting decisions this year.
+Season eight starts pretty poorly, and has some absurd twists and truly awful moments, many of them, sadly, belonging to Katee Sackhoff, one of many weird casting decisions this year.
 (Jennifer Westfeldt?
 Stephen Root?)
-It’s definitely a weak season, with a tagline that may well be “same shit, different day.”
+It’s definitely a weak season, with a tagline that might as well be “same shit, different day.”
 But it’s not as bad as season six, and there are a few moments of spark, mostly involving Annie Wesrching and Gregory Itzin.
-And I have to reiterate, even at its worst, 24 is kind of a remarkable beast.
+I have to reiterate, even at its worst, 24 is kind of a remarkable beast.

 So, except for all those other shows I want to watch, I’m all caught up!